mhcho1994/rumoca/README.md

 ## Example

-The compiler is currently under development, but some initial results are shown below:
+Rumoca is currently under development, but some initial results are shown below:

 ### Modelica input file: **src/model.mo**
 ```bash